Quick Tip; The most common causes for a prolonged PT are vitamin K deficiency and sepsis

 Most VTEs are secondary/provoked.
 Causes include;

-When there is no obvious trigger, in the case of DVT, it is classified as 'unprovoked DVT' which merits investigations for underlying cancer as per NICE CKS guidance.
+When there is no obvious trigger, in the case of DVT, it is classified as 'unprovoked DVT' which merits a basic screen for underlying cancer (note this has changed in the NICE 2020 update) .
 This should include;

 Quick Tip; Check when the patient last had a dose of their DOAC, as this may show that the DOAC is unlikely to still be in circulation and therefore no longer a risk factor for bleeding.